 As you might expect, folks flock from all over to see the Skagit Valley tulips.
 In other words, pack your patience.
 Bring some cash, too.
 Parking in any of the lots is $7 (it’s a one-time fee…you don’t have to pay it in every lot if you’re moving around), and bundles of tulips are $5 at the flower stands.
 Admission to the RoozenGaarde display garden (map) is also $7 ($6 with military ID, kids 5 and under are free), but that covers your parking at the other lots as well.
 Cards are accepted at RoozenGaarde.

 When is the best time to see Skagit Valley tulips you ask?
 It all depends on Mother Nature.
-In 2018, the tulip fields were at or near full bloom the week of April 16th and they’re expected to be in fine form through the end of the month.
+In 2018, the tulip fields were at or near full bloom the week of April 16th and were expected to be in fine form through the end of the month.
 If the bloom happens early enough, you can also enjoy the Skagit Valley daffodils.
 Both flowers only bloom once a year.
 The same goes for the fantastic cherry blossoms at the University of Washington.

 Visiting the Skagit Valley tulips is truly a sight to behold.
 It’s impossible to explain how amazing the colorful fields look in person.
 I head there every year and it still blows my mind every time I see them.
-Don’t miss this Seattle photo op, but don’t forget to put down your camera and just soak it all in as well.
+Don’t miss this Seattle photo op and don’t forget to put down your camera and soak it all in.

 Have you ever visited the Skagit Valley tulips?
 How was your experience?
 We’d love to hear from you!
 Leave a comment below or connect with us on Twitter, Facebook, Instagram, YouTube and Vimeo.
-You can also visit Moarly Creative for ideas on more awesome Seattle photo ops and to learn more about our video production company.
+You can also visit Moarly Creative to learn more about our video production and content creation company.